rust-lang/book/src/ch15-00-smart-pointers.md

 Similarly to `Rc<T>`, `RefCell<T>` is only for use in single-threaded scenarios.
-We'll talk about how to get the functionality of `RefCell<T>` in a multi-threaded program in the next chapter on concurrency.
-For now, all you need to know is that if you try to use `RefCell<T>` in a multi-threaded context, you'll get a compile time error.
+We'll talk about how to get the functionality of `RefCell<T>` in a multithreaded program in the next chapter on concurrency.
+For now, all you need to know is that if you try to use `RefCell<T>` in a multithreaded context, you'll get a compile time error.

 With references, we use the `&` and `&mut` syntax to create references and